connordelacruz/ChannelShiftGUI/README.md

 ## Overview

-**TODO:** Explain what it does, example images
+**TODO:** Overview of channel shifting, example images

 ## Installation

 This sketch requires [Processing 3+](https://processing.org/download/) (tested using Processing 3.5).
-It uses the [G4P GUI library](http://www.lagers.org.uk/g4p/), which is included in this repo.
+It uses the [G4P GUI library](http://www.lagers.org.uk/g4p/), which is included in this repo, so no additional setup is required.

 ## Controls